Get insider access

 1. Best Monitor

 The best computer monitor we've tested is the Samsung Odyssey OLED G8/G80SD S32DG80.
 It's a premium 32-inch, 4k monitor that has a QD-OLED panel.
 Although it's designed with gaming in mind, it offers fantastic picture quality and is great for a variety of uses.
-It delivers deep and inky blacks in dark rooms, it makes highlights pop, and colors look vivid.
-This makes it incredible for watching your favorite HDR content, and it provides realistic images in games.
-It's also one of the best options for gaming because of its 240Hz refresh rate and near-instantaneous response time.
-It even has HDMI 2.1 bandwidth to take full advantage of gaming consoles and modern graphics cards.
+It delivers outstanding picture quality with realistic images, as it displays deep and inky blacks in dark rooms and makes highlights pop, and colors look vivid.
+It has a few features for versatility, like its built-in Tizen OS smart platform that makes it easy to stream your favorite content.

 See our review

-2. Best Office Monitor
+2. Best Upper Mid-Range Monitor

 See our review